 Note: Application packages without reference letters from the thesis advisor or LLNL technical supervisor will not be considered.

-As employees of LLNL, students are also expected to follow all safety and security policies and procedures.
-Failure to do so could also result in termination.
+Students are also expected to follow all safety and security policies and procedures.
+Failure to do so could also result in termination of appointment.